SciML/Catalyst.jl/README.md

 estimation, machine learning applications, etc.).

 ## Note for version 8.0
-Version 8.0 is a breaking release, moving to the Catalyst modulate the basic reaction system functionality that was previously in ModelingToolkit (i.e.
+Version 8.0 is a breaking release, moving to the Catalyst module the basic reaction system functionality that was previously in ModelingToolkit (i.e.
 `ReactionSystem`, `Reaction`, and other function).